 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Northeastern University, headquartered in the US, has not disclosed specific carbon emissions data for recent years.
-The latest available data indicates that in 2009, the university reported greenhouse gas (GHG) emissions of approximately 2,710 kg CO2e per full-time equivalent (FTE).
-This figure reflects the university's commitment to tracking its carbon footprint, although it does not specify emissions across the three scopes (Scope 1, 2, or 3).
-The university has implemented various sustainability initiatives, as outlined in its Sustainable Action Plan.
-However, there are currently no documented reduction targets or commitments to the Science Based Targets initiative (SBTi) or other climate pledges.
-This lack of specific reduction goals suggests that while Northeastern University is aware of its environmental impact, it may need to establish clearer targets to enhance its climate commitments and accountability.
+However, historical data indicates that in 2009, the university reported approximately 2,710 kg CO2e per full-time equivalent (FTE) and 4.81 kg CO2e per thousand square feet.
+This reflects a commitment to sustainability, although no specific reduction targets or achievements have been outlined in their current climate initiatives.
+The university has not inherited emissions data from any parent organisation, and there are no stated Science-Based Targets Initiative (SBTi) reduction targets or climate pledges.
+The absence of detailed emissions data and reduction commitments suggests that while Northeastern University is aware of its environmental impact, it may need to enhance its transparency and accountability regarding carbon emissions and climate action.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.